fenago/generative-adversarial-networks/chapter_08/Lab_6.md

 return model

 ```

-via the discriminator.

-### 8.5.
-How to Train the Generator Model

-152

 Making the discriminator not trainable is a clever trick in the Keras API.
 The trainable
 property impacts the model after it is compiled.
 The discriminator model was compiled with